 Things are different now.

-Reviews, websites, social media and the pervasive mentality of ‘Google it’ mean that businesses can no longer control the messages that customers receive.
-But, you can still be part of the learning process.
+Reviews, websites, social media and the pervasive ‘Google it’ mentality mean that businesses can no longer control the messages that customers receive.
+But you can still be part of the learning process.

 Following customer footsteps

-Because so much of a customer’s buying decision now takes place online, there is an opportunity to see where those customers go for their information and what problems they’re trying to solve.
+Because so many buying decisions now take place online, there is an opportunity to see where customers go for their information and what problems they’re trying to solve.

 Marketing automation tools

-There are quite a few tools out there now, such as HubSpot and Marketo, which not only track these digital footprints, but also link them together and store customer data.
+There are quite a few tools out there now, such as HubSpot and Marketo, which not only track the digital footprints of potential customers, but also link them together and store their data.
 This allows you to categorise leads by behaviour and put them into automated workflows.

-‘The process is fine-tuned continuously in response to which leads convert into what kind of deals, to changes in the competitive marketplace and changes in the company's product and service offerings,’ explains David Tebbutt.
+‘The process is fine-tuned continuously in response to which leads convert into what kind of deals, to changes in the competitive marketplace and changes in the company's product and service offerings.’

 Doing better business

-Marketing automation means that you can focus your marketing efforts on the most promising and appropriate leads – again, making your time more valuable.
-Time is spent following up with leads, rather than trying to remember who they are or when you last spoke to them.
+Marketing automation means that you can focus your marketing efforts on the most promising and appropriate leads.
+Time is spent following up with leads rather than trying to remember who they are or when you last spoke to them.

-In slightly larger businesses, this introduction of software into the marketing process is an opportunity for marketing and IT to work closely together and increase the efficiency and growth of the business.
+In slightly larger businesses, the introduction of software into the marketing process is an opportunity for marketing, IT and sales to work closely together, increasing the efficiency and growth of the business.

-‘If the CMO and CIO get their heads together and agree on what's important from both points of view, and harmonious with the company's goals and priorities, then they can go into an MA [marketing automation] purchase confident that both short-term and long-term objectives can be achieved,’ concludes Tebbutt.
+‘If the CMO and CIO get their heads together and agree on what's important from both points of view, and harmonious with the company's goals and priorities, then they can go into an MA [marketing automation] purchase, confident that both short-term and long-term objectives can be achieved.’